wetz/noob-projects/README.md

 ## Noob learns to code.

 ### js-exercises
-A JavaScript file with some programming challenges i came up with.
+A JavaScript file with some programming challenges.

 ### todo-app
 My attempt to build a simple todo application using vanilla JavaScript.